 Frequently Asked Questions Self-Insured Employers

 - What Board assessments does the new process replace?
 The new process replaces the quarterly administrative assessments under WCL § 151, A60, F60, and 228; the quarterly assessments that support interdepartmental programs at the Departments of Labor and Health (IDP); and the annual assessments of the Special Disability Fund (WCL §15-8), Fund for Reopened Cases (WCL §25A) and Special Fund for Disability Benefits (WCL §214).

 - Will I still receive invoices or bills from the Board?
 For the assessments noted above, the Board will not be sending invoices.
 Every self-insurer will complete a report that calculates the amount of assessment due and return that on a quarterly basis with payment.
-If you are a private (i.e., "non-municipal") self-insured employer you will continue to receive the WCL§ 50-5 quarterly invoices and the 'fifth quarter true-up' notices related to that assessment.
+If you are a private (i.e., "non-municipal") self-insured employer you will also file the GA-5 Form quarterly under the WCL§ 50-5 law and receive a hard copy invoice for the 'fifth quarter true-up' each January.

 - Are there any changes to the self-insurers 50-5 assessment?
 The self-insurer's (WCL §50-5) assessment process remains the same.
 This assessment will continue to be based on reported indemnity.
-Base factor reports and assessment notices will continue to be sent.
+Base factor reports and assessment notices are now available on our website for electronic submission.

 - What is the annual assessment rate based on?
 In accordance with Title 12 NYCRR Part 500 that governs the assessment process, the assessment rate will be determined every year by dividing the total estimated annual expenses of the Board (including administrative and special fund costs) by an assessment base of total estimated statewide premium.